BretFisher/jekyll-serve/README.md

 # Jekyll in a Docker Container

 > But this has been done.
-Why not `docker pull jekyll/jekyll`?
+Why not `docker run jekyll/jekyll`?

-- I wanted two images, one for easy CLI (`bretfisher/jekyll`) and one for easy local server for dev with sane defaults (`bretfisher/jekyll:serve`), which I use 90% of time
+- I wanted two images, one for easy CLI (`bretfisher/jekyll`) and one for easy local server for dev with sane defaults (`bretfisher/jekyll-serve`), which I use 90% of time
+- So you can start any Jekyll server with `docker-compose up`
 - I wanted to dev on a local jekyll site w/o having jekyll installed on my host OS
 - I wanted it to be as easy as possible to start
 - I wanted current alpine, ruby, and jekyll

 > So, this does that.

-NOTE: images `bretfisher/jekyll:serve` and `bretfisher/jekyll-serve` are the same.

 ## Getting Started